Thai Fight

 Thai Fight (ไทยไฟต์; stylized as THAI FIGHT in capitals) is a Muay Thai promotion based in Bangkok, Thailand, which hosts events worldwide and all across Thailand.
 Thai Fight events are produced in conjunction with the Tourism Authority of Thailand.
-The inaugural tournament took place on August 29, 2010, and the promotion has since featured notable fighters such as Sudsakorn Sor Klinmee, Saiyok Pumpanmuang, Yodsanklai Fairtex, Buakaw Banchamek and Saenchai.
+The inaugural tournament took place on August 29, 2010, and the promotion has since featured notable fighters such as Youssef Boughanem, Sudsakorn Sor Klinmee, Saiyok Pumpanmuang, Yodsanklai Fairtex, Buakaw Banchamek and Saenchai.

-In 2011, the King of Thailand Bhumibol Adulyadej (King Rama IX) started supporting the Thai Fight events and founded the Thai Fight King’s Cup Tournament.
-The winners are awarded the King’s Cup and a 1,000,000 Thai baht cash prize.
+In 2011, the King of Thailand Bhumibol Adulyadej (King Rama IX) started supporting the Thai Fight events and founded the Thai Fight King's Cup Tournament.
+The winners are awarded the King's Cup and a 1,000,000 Thai baht cash prize.
 The annual Thai Fight: King of Muay Thai tournament awards the finalist a grand prize of 2,000,000 baht and an Isuzu pickup truck.

 History

 Creation

 Thai Fight Co.
 Ltd. was founded by former film and television director Nopporn Wartin.
-His vision of spreading Thai culture and Thai traditions eventually led to the birth of the “Thai Fight” brand.
+His vision of spreading Thai culture and Thai traditions eventually led to the birth of the "Thai Fight" brand.
 Muay Thai being the national sport of Thailand, Wartin chose to use it as a platform to spread his vision to the rest of the world.
 The first Thai Fight event was hosted on August 29, 2010.
 Thai Fight fully embraces Thai cultural values and uniquely reflects Thai cultural identity.